tiffanie-Healy/food-recipes-app-android-studio/README.md

 ## :book: Documentation <a id="heading-8"></a>

-Find the link for the complete documentation of the Enatega Multi Vendor Solution [here](https://enatega.com/multivendor-documentation/).
+Find the link for the complete documentation of the food recipes app made using android studio [here](https://enatega.com/multivendor-documentation/).

 ## :tv: Demo Videos: <a id="heading-14"></a>